 Other Investment Categories

-Stocks, mutual funds, and ETFs aren’t the only investments available.
+Stocks, mutual funds, and ETFs are not the only investments available.
 In some cultures, investing in real estate, which is something tangible, is an excellent practice.
 In the last few decades, property prices have seen a huge boom.
 As the population keeps growing and moving into cities, the number of properties will keep increasing.
 Prices might also keep increasing, but there might also be a correction.
-It is hard to predict, but in any case, a real estate is always a good option.
+It is hard to predict, but in any case, a real estate is often a good option.

 In some countries, being an accredited investor might open new doors.
 They have access to alternative investment vehicles.
 They come with more risk but also more reward.
-Once again, it’s important to be knowledgeable and perform your research before embarking on this journey.
+Once again, it is important to be knowledgeable and perform DD and do research before embarking on this journey.

 Risk Tolerance Final Thoughts